-In the vast majority of Texas, child custody cases no parent will ever be at risk of having restricted or supervised visitation.
-The presumption in custody cases is that it is in the best interests of your child to be able to have a consistent and ongoing relationship with both of their parents.
-It is only in the event that clear and convincing evidence is presented to a judge that would override that presumption and cause a court to institute visitation orders that are not based on joint custody.
+In the vast majority of Texas child custody cases, no parent will ever be at risk of having restricted or supervised visitation.
+The presumption in custody cases is that it is in your child's best interests to have a consistent and ongoing relationship with both of their parents.
+Only if clear and convincing evidence is presented to a judge would override that presumption and cause a court to institute visitation orders that are not based on joint custody.

-Basically, if a judge in your case determines that there could be harm caused to your child- either emotionally or physically- as a result of their being exposed in a “traditional” visitation schedule to you or your child’s other parent, then supervised or restricted visitation may be prescribed.
+If a judge in your case determines that there could be harm caused to your child- either emotionally or physically- as a result of their being exposed in a “traditional” visitation schedule to you or your child’s other parent, then supervised or restricted visitation may be prescribed.
 You can rest assured that a judge will only come to this conclusion if he absolutely must do so.
 Judges do not relish having to step outside the boundaries of a “typical” family law case and issue rulings that diverge from standard, joint custody arrangements.

-Ways that child-safety can be built into a judge’s orders on child custody
+Ways that child safety can be built into a judge’s orders on child custody

 While their case did not go before a judge, these folks chose an option that a judge likely would have selected as well.
 That is, the parties decided that they would exchange their son at the prescribed times in the parking lot of a constable’s sub-station here in Harris County.
 Each one would arrive (usually with a family member in their vehicle) within view of the constables and exchange their son on weekends.

 Certainly, it could be argued that having to go to the police station to drop off/pick up their son could be argued to have potentially detrimental effects on the child’s psyche.
 However, the long-term effects of the exchanges occurring at this location are hypothetical.
-The short-term impact was that violence was no longer appear in these exchanges and both parties became more civil as time went on.
-This should certainly not be the end-goal of any of you reading this blog post, but for those of you who have concerns regarding violence in your relationship with your child's other parent, this is a solution that you ought to consider.
+The short-term impact was that violence no longer appear in these exchanges, and both parties became more civil as time went on.
+This should certainly not be the end goal of any of you reading this blog post, but for those of you who have concerns regarding violence in your relationship with your child's other parent, this is a solution that you ought to consider.

 Supervised visitation- when is it necessary?

 Next, supervised visitation can occur only at the points of pick up and drop off.
-So, if there has been violence that has taken place at the visitation exchanges between you and your ex-spouse, it may be ordered that your exchanges are to occur at a police station where an officer can view the exchange to ensure that violence does not occur.
+So, if there has been violence that has taken place during the visitation exchanges between you and your ex-spouse, it may be ordered that your exchanges are to occur at a police station where an officer can view the exchange to ensure that violence does not occur.
 This is less restrictive than the scenario I laid out in the paragraphs previous to this one due to the risk of harm to your child is lower than in those situations.

 When can a family member or friend fill the role of a supervisor?

 I cannot recall a situation where the custodial parent was able to act as the supervisor.
-Imagine a situation where you are having to supervise your ex-spouse’s visitation periods with your daughter.
+Imagine a situation where you have to supervise your ex-spouse’s visitation periods with your daughter.
 Or put yourself in the position of the parent who has the supervised visitation assigned to him or her.
 Now picture your ex-spouse staring at you from across the room during these visitation periods.
 I can think of little else that is more awkward than this.